Recurring Events (DSL)

 RRuleSpec for Weekly Patterns

-When using weekly or biweekly, specify days with RRuleSpec:
+When using weekly or bi-weekly, specify days with RRuleSpec:

 RRuleSpec: monday, wednesday, friday